 Oxycodone is not available parenterally.
 Codeine relieves pain of medium intensity and is an effective cough suppressant.
 Hydromorphone is highly potent.
 It is 4 times stronger than morphine sulfate and can cause neurological side effects.

 Levorphanol is available for both oral and parenteral administration.
 Effects and side effects are similar to morphine sulfate.
 Methadone is fairly inexpensive but a disadvantage is its prolonged half-life making equianalgesia difficult.
-Fentanyl comes in transdermal patches which are worn over 72 days.
+Fentanyl comes in transdermal patches which are worn for 72 hours.
 Fentanyl citrate is available as a transmucosal lozenge.

 Side effects of regular administration of opioids include constipation, nausea/vomiting, sedation and impaired cognition, and neurotoxicity.
 Other effects include itching, sweating, dry mouth, and urinary retention.
 All opioids will decrease gastrointestinal secretions and peristalsis.
 Patients should be on a bowel regime, in order to prevent constipation.
 Morphine stimulates the chemoreceptor trigger zone in the medulla which can cause nausea, vomiting, and also delays gastric emptying (gastroparesis), causing abdominal pain.
 Most patients experience sedation initially.
 It may disappear within a week.
 Opioids can also cause neurotoxicity, which is manifested by delirium, agitation, and muscle twitching or myoclonus.